Born at Doncaster.

 Attended the first Balaclava Banquet in 1875.

-This appeared in a news item entitled "100 Years Ago" and was reprinted in the Centenary year of Balaclava.
+This appeared in a news item entitled "100 Years Ago" that was reprinted in the Centenary year of Balaclava.

 He is not shown as having been a member of the Balaclava Commemoration Society in either 1877 or 1879.